HELLO FROM NANCY VIAU!

 As a children’s book author, I love to create fiction for kids ages two through twelve.
 I’m the author of three picture books and two middle-grade novels.
 New books are forthcoming in 2018 and 2019!
-For more author info, be sure to read About Nancy (bio), and if you’d like to learn all about my published titles, click on Books to find out more.
+For more author info, be sure to read About Nancy (bio), and if you’d like to learn all about my published titles, click on Books.

 I especially enjoy talking to elementary school students about writing, in large groups, in their classrooms, or even via Skype.